inBeat/inbeat-website/content/top-influencers/instagram/fitness/germany/_index.md

 ---
-title: Top 10 Fitness Instagram Influencers In Germany In 2023
+title: Top 10 Fitness Instagram Influencers In Germany In 2024
 description: >-
-  Find top fitness Instagram influencers in Germany in 2023.
-Most popular hashtags: #fitness #fitnessmotivation #gymgirl #motivation.
+  Find top fitness Instagram influencers in Germany in 2024.
+Most popular hashtags: #ootd #summer #fashion #fitness.
 platform: Instagram
-hits: 1973
+hits: 2249
-text_top: Identify the most popular Instagram influencers on inBeat.
+text_top: Identify the most popular Instagram accounts on inBeat.
-text_bottom: inBeat aggregates 1973 Instagram influencers like this in Germany for you to connect with.
+text_bottom: inBeat has 2249 Instagram influencers like this in Germany for you to collaborate.
 profiles:
   - username: "filipexferreira"
     fullname: >-